Makeup trends and eyeshadow colors go in and out of style. At our age, we have seen many of these trends come and go and sometimes even come back.

 Powder eyeshadow can be slightly moistened for a more intense color.

 The colors you choose will depend on your skin tone, hair color, and preference.
-We tend to gravitate towards warmer browns, greys, and natural tones as opposed to bright blues and purples as we get older because this can make us look overdone.
+We tend to gravitate towards warmer browns, greys, and natural tones as opposed to bright blues and purples as we get older because this can make us look overdone and actually make us look older than our actual years.

-Many brands offer palettes with complimentary colors.
+Many brands offer palettes with complementary colors.
 Apply the lighter colors on your lids and use the darker colors to outline your lash line and natural eye crease and brow bone.
+If you’re uncertain about how to apply your eyeshadow read our article PRO MAKEUP ARTIST TIPS: EYESHADOW 101 FOR OLDER WOMEN (VIDEO) which also contains a helpful video.

 One of my personal favorite eyeshadows is the All About Shadow™ Quad from Clinique.
 The Skinny Dip color combination is my fave, and I can’t count how many of these I have been through over the years.